sdcoffel/cs2620/FINALPROJECT/README.md

 ```bash
 python client.py
 ```
 You'll be prompted for host and port info, and then for a username.
-Supply the ip address for Harvard's public wifi for the host, and 50054 for the port.
+Supply the ip address for Harvard's public wifi for the host (10.253.128.85), and 50004 for the port.
 Provide whichever username you deem fit.

 ### Client Commands
 - The client will automatically start trading based on its reinforcement learning model